-- (1) inform the Subscriber of the observed presence of Prohibited Container Contaminants; - (2) include the date and time the Prohibited Container Contaminants were observed; - (3) include educational material on Subscriber's duty to properly separate materials into the appropriate Containers, and information on accepted materials and Prohibited Container Contaminants for all Containers (e.g., Blue, Black/Gray, Brown, and Green); - (4) inform the Subscriber that Grantee provided a courtesy pickup of the Container(s) that contained Prohibited Container Contaminants; - (5) inform Subscriber that continued failure to Source Separate Discarded Materials may result in non-Collection of Subscriber's Container(s) until such time that Subscriber removes the contamination from Container(s) or chooses to pay for an extra pick-up as Solid Waste to be Disposed; and - (b) Non-Collection Notice.
+- (1) inform the Subscriber of the observed presence of Prohibited Container Contaminants; - (2) include the date and time the Prohibited Container Contaminants were observed; - (3) include educational material on Subscriber's duty to properly separate materials into the appropriate Containers, and information on accepted materials and Prohibited Container Contaminants for all Containers (e.g., Blue, Black/Gray, and Green); - (4) inform the Subscriber that Grantee provided a courtesy pickup of the Container(s) that contained Prohibited Container Contaminants; - (5) inform Subscriber that continued failure to Source Separate Discarded Materials may result in non-Collection of Subscriber's Container(s) until such time that Subscriber removes the contamination from Container(s) or chooses to pay for an extra pick-up as Solid Waste to be Disposed; and - (6) shall include photographic evidence of the contamination violation(s). - (b) Non-Collection Notice.
 If Grantee identifies any amount of Excluded Waste, or Prohibited Container Contaminants in excess of fifteen (15) gallons in any Subscriber Cart (s), and/or sixty (60) gallons in any Subscriber Bin, then Grantee may skip Collection of contaminated Container(s), so long as Grantee complies with the noticing requirements below.